-As part of providing the total solution to commercial and industrial customers globally, Det-Tronics offers several performance approved hazardous area (EQ3900N and EQ3900E) and non-hazardous area (EQ3900G) enclosure solutions.
+As part of providing the total solution to commercial and industrial customers globally, Det-Tronics performance offers several hazardous approved area (EQ3900N and EQ3900E) and non-hazardous area (EQ3900G) enclosure solutions.
 These are custom solutions that can include 1 or more of the following components: EQP controller, EDIO, HSDM, AIM, RM, DCIO, PSM, and GFM.
 Refer to Instruction Manuals (95-8559 and 95-8641) for additional information.